-The figure below shows the input capture unit configured to capture the falling edge of the event input signal.
-The CAPT interrupt flag is cleared automatically after reading the low byte of the Compare/Capture (TCBn.CCMP) register.
-An OVF interrupt and event are generated when the CNT is MAX.
+The figure below shows the input capture unit configured to capture on the falling edge of the event input signal.
+The CAPT Interrupt flag is automatically cleared after the low byte of the Compare/Capture (TCBn.CCMP) register has been read.
+An OVF interrupt and event is generated when the CNT is MAX.